WordPress Performance

 Can all this really help that much in the “real world”?

 Yes.
-We have several customers using FastCGI and WP Super Cache who have easily “survived” having their WordPress site listed on the Digg home page, with sustained page view rates of 20-30 pages per second for several hours, even on our most basic Web hosting plan.
+For example, we have customers who have followed the tips above and easily “survived” sustained page view rates of 20-30 pages per second, even on our most basic web hosting plan.

 Advanced users can use the shell command line to test their own results with the ApacheBench program.
 Here’s a real result from our own blog with WP Super Cache installed: